ThePhD/future_cxx/papers/source/C - Mixed Wide String Literal Concatenation.md

 ### Add the following sentence to §6.4.5 String Literals, Constraints

 <blockquote>
-<p><sup>2</sup> A sequence of adjacent string literal tokens shall not include both a wide string literal and aUTF–8string literal. <ins>Differently-prefixed wide string literal tokens are a constraint violation.</ins></p>
+<p><sup>2</sup> A sequence of adjacent string literal tokens shall not include both a wide string literal and a UTF–8 string literal. <ins>Adjacent wide string literal tokens shall have the same prefix.</ins></p>
 </blockquote>

 ### Remove the following words §6.4.5 String literals, Semantics